song2yu/song2yu.github.io/README.md

 Currently, my research focuses on **Depth Estimation** and **Audio-Visual Video Segmentation**.
 I also have a keen interest in **diffusion models**, **Gaussian Splatting**, and **multimodal tasks**.

+<span style="color: red;">I am seeking a Ph.D. position.
+If you have any opportunities available, please feel free to email me. </span>

 ## News
 <div style="width: 900px; height: 200px; overflow: auto;">
 <p>[2023/12/09] My first single-first-author paper <a href="https://ojs.aaai.org/index.php/AAAI/article/view/28506">DME</a> has been accepted by AAAI 2024!
 Official Debut!</p>